about talia.

 • Certified Clinical Trauma Professional (CCTP-II)

-• Certified Coercive Control Trauma Informed Clinician
+• Certified Coercive Control Trauma-Informed Clinician

 • ADHD Certified Clinical Services Provider (ADHD-CCSP)